 First, the Government alleges that Al-Adahi participated in battle as an al-Qaida fighter.
 The Government has no statements or confessions to support its allegation that Al-Adahi fought; rather, it builds its case by pointing to inconsistencies in Al-Adahi's versions of the events that led up to his capture, as well as inferential evidence that suggests terrorist conduct.
 In the absence of any affirmative evidence of this allegation, the Government argues that Al-Adahi's travel pattern during September of 2001 closely tracked the location of several battles involving al-Qaida forces.
 See Gov. Opp'n at 3-4.
-Cf. JE 4 (detailing location of battles); PE 5.
+Cf. JE 4 (detailing location of battles): PE 5.

 The Government argues that Al-Adahi's "cover story"--that he was fleeing Afghanistan as quickly as possible after bombing of the region--rings hollow.
 It points to his general lack of credibility in other areas, including his explanation of an injury that he suffered while fleeing, to cast doubt on his version of events.

-Also, the Government notes Bin Laden's edict that men must stay in Afghanistan and wage jihad as evidence of Petitioner's reason for staying in the country and fighting.
+Also, the Government notes Bin Laden's edict that men must stay in staying in the country and fighting.
 JE 55 at 4.